Who is it for?

 The experience of working for a leading institution is not only exciting, but can be invaluable in terms of your future career.
 It will enable you to increase your confidence and maturity, expand your network of contacts, earn a competitive salary, and acquire the skills and competencies sought by graduate employers, giving you a competitive edge in the graduate market.

-BSc Accounting and Finance students enjoy a wide range of professional placement opportunities in business areas such as assurance, audit and tax.
+BSc Accounting and Finance degree students enjoy a wide range of professional placement opportunities in business areas such as assurance, audit and tax.

 Students have recently taken up placements within many leading organisations in the finance and accounting sector including: